spatialos/gdk-for-unity/docs/content/glossary.md

 ### Server-worker

 A server-worker is a [worker](#worker) whose lifecycle is managed by SpatialOS.
-When running a [deployment](#deploying), the SpatialOS Runtime starts and stops server-workers based on your chosen [load balancing (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/glossary#load-balancing) configuration.
+When running a [deployment](#deploying), the SpatialOS Runtime starts and stops server-workers based on your chosen [load balancing](https://docs.improbable.io/reference/latest/shared/glossary#load-balancing) configuration.

 Server-workers are usually tasked with implementing game logic and physics simulation.